- Download our Guangzhou Schools Guide

 In some of Guangzhou’s lesser-travelled areas, historic temples, pagodas, churches and mansions are reminders of different times and resist the frenetic charge of city life.
 Residents also have access to enclaves of natural beauty in the form of botanical gardens, hiking trails, river cruises and attractions such as Yuexiu Park.

 The city is also a cultural centre known especially for its arts, crafts and cuisine.
 While Guangdong embroidery and ceramics are well known, it is the food in Guangzhou that brings it international attention.
 Boasting the country’s largest number of restaurants per capita, the city offers Cantonese cooking at its best and has shaped the way the world perceives Chinese food.

 Guangzhou is a good place to raise a family, offering a variety of education options in the form of quality private and international schools, a wide selection of real estate options and healthcare facilities of international standard.

-Expats who plan on living in Guangzhou will relocate to a city where old meets new, and China meets the world.
-Those who make the adjustment, overcome their culture shock and find financial stability rarely regret taking on the challenge.
+Expats who plan on living in Guangzhou will find themselves in a city where old meets new, and China meets the world.
+Those who adjust, overcome their culture shock and find financial stability rarely regret taking on the challenge.